 However, Slack's extensibility and rich features mean that it's certainly the best free business chat and communications service for most SMBs, although open source shops and anyone who'd rather control their own online services could investigate self-hosting rival Mattermost.

-Unfortunately, Slack's paid-for tiers are costly compared to almost all its rivals - it costs more than an Office 365 subscription including Teams, or a G Suite subscription including Hangouts.
+Unfortunately, Slack's paid-for tiers are costly compared to almost all its rivals - it costs more than an Office 365 subscription including Teams, or a G Suite subscription including Google Hangouts.
 That makes it hard to justify a Slack subscription for most businesses unless you're already wedded to the free tier and really need access to your archives, more extensions, or a handful of other paid features.

 Slack is a fantastically easy and comprehensive free business communications platform but there's little incentive to pay for it unless you need to search or export your full message history.